Do you feel like going to a museum? Are you in Melbourne, Sydney or Brisbane? Then you’re in luck!

 Justice and Police Museum (Sydney)

-If you drive for about 20 minutes in your rental car from the Sydney airport, you'll reach Phillip Street and the glorious Justice and Police Museum.
+If you drive for about 20 minutes in the car rental Sydney Airport travellers love, you’ll reach Phillip Street and the glorious Justice and Police Museum.

 Here lies a startlingly collection of weapons, used by some of the city’s earliest criminals, as well as a disconcerting mug-shot gallery.